garry-cotton/pyss/user_guide.md

 					]
 				}
 			}
+		},

+		"SummaryStatistics":
+			"PCAVarianceExplained": {
+			    "Parameters": [
+					{"first": 2}
+				]
+			},
+		    "PCALoadings": {
+			    "Parameters" : [
+					{"first": 2}
+				]
 			}
 		}

-**Important notes:**
+	}

+#### Important Notes

-- The `Constraints` subsection under each summary, which limits the application of the summary to specific statistics.
+- The `Constraints` subsection under each Summariser limits the application of the Summariser to specific Statistics.
 - Specific parameterised statistic variants are referenced through the same structure present in the `Statistics` section.
+- If no parameters are specified for a Statistic in the `Constraints` section, this is treated as the entire configuration for that Statistic.
 - The not sign `¬` is used in the `Constrants` section to indicate all except a particular statistic.
 This can be seen under the `MatrixDeterminant` summary constraints for `ICGI`.

-## Defining Custom Statistics and Summarizers
+## Defining Custom Statistics and Summarisers

-Two ways of defining a defining statistic can be supported.
-Some summaries are general and can be applied to any statistic, for example the first $n$ eigenvalues of highest modulus can be taken from any statistic with sufficient dimensionality.
-In other cases, a summary will be very specifically tied to the statistic.
+In line with the statistical summary flow described in the **Section** section, there two ways of defining the *Statistic* and *Summariser* combination: some *Statistics* and *Summarisers* are independent of one another,  In other cases, a Statistic and Summariser will be very specifically tied together, in which case we define them as a single entity.

 ### Generalised Flow:

-In this case, either a custom statistic is defined or a summary (or both!), there need not be any link between them.
+In this case, either a custom Statistic is defined or a Summariser (or both!), there need not be any link between them.
 In either case, the defined object must inherit from the applicable *pyspc* base object.

 #### Statistic

-The custom statistic inherits from the base `Statistic` class and **must** implement the `compute()` method, returning a numpy array (type `np.ndarray`):
+The custom *Statistic* inherits from the base `Statistic` class and **must** implement the `compute()` method, returning a numpy array (type `np.ndarray`):

     from pyspc import Statistic